-In the end, it's your choice how you decide to design your team.
-You are the architect.
+In the end, you are the architect, and you decide how to design your team.

 It all sounds good in theory, but I'm not sure I want that much freedom.
 What if I'm a lousy architect?

 What do you mean?